PeakIndicators/Getting-Started-On-Azure-ML/Automated-ML.md

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/automatedml14.PNG)

-Now you have an operational web service to generate predictions.
+Now we have an operational web service to generate predictions.